Antosha2022/PHP-Backend/README.md

 ### the PhpMailer library is not loaded into this repository
 to add the library to the project, just
 - do the composer command `composer require phpmailer/phpmailer`
-- or download from the official site https://github.com/PHPMailer/PHPMailer the stable version as a zip archive and unzip it in the root of the project
-Also, when setting up, you need to update the path to the file require '/PHPMailerAutoload.php' in the feedback model.
+- or download from the official site the stable version as a zip archive and unzip it in the root of the project Also, when setting up, you need to update the path to the file require '/PHPMailerAutoload.php' in the app/models/Feedback.php.